Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 {
   title: string // The title or headline of the exhibit
-  description: string // A much longer explanation, with details }
+  description: string // A much longer explanation, with details
+  tags: [ string ] // The tags to associate this exhibit with }
 ```